Valentin Varennikov: Post war career

 From 1979 to 1984, he served as the Head of the Main Operations Directorate and First Deputy Chief of the General Staff of the Armed Forces of the USSR.

 Between 1984 and 1985, Varennikov worked with the Soviet military mission in Angola, then in the throes of a bloody civil war.
 In a sharp contrast with the official policy of only permitting Soviet military advisers to serve in non-combat roles, Varennikov supported allowing the advisers to fight alongside their Angolan allies in the event they came under attack.
 He was the senior Soviet general officer in Angola during Operation Askari, and personally advised Angolan President José Eduardo dos Santos on defensive measures to counter the South African Defence Force's incursion.
 During the Chernobyl Disaster of 1986, Varennikov was the main organizer of the work of military units in deployment of troops to the location of the catastrophe, to help in recovery efforts.

 During the last few years of the Soviet–Afghan War, Varennikov was the personal representative in Kabul of the Soviet Defence Minister and held negotiations with the United Nations Good Offices Mission in Afghanistan and Pakistan members who oversaw the pullout from the country of Soviet troops between 1988 and 1989.
 Varennikov continued to defend the war even after the Soviet withdrawal in 1989.

+By decree of the Presidium of the USSR Armed Forces of March 3, 1988, he was awarded the title Hero of the Soviet Union for successful command and control of troops during Operation Magistral.

 In 1989 General Varennikov was named Commander-in-chief of Ground Forces and Deputy Minister of Defence.

 Involvement in the August Coup

 In 1991, during the August coup attempt he joined forces opposing Soviet leader Mikhail Gorbachev.
-After the coup's failure General Varennikov was arrested, tried, and prosecuted for treason together with other coup plotters.
+After the coup's failure Varennikov was arrested, tried, and prosecuted for treason together with other coup plotters.
 He was acquitted by the Supreme Court of Russia in 1994, as the court concluded he had merely followed orders and had acted "only in an interest of preserving and strengthening his country".
 He was the only member of the group of accused plotters who refused to accept an amnesty.